seijimaekawa/empirical-study-of-GNNs/README.md

 # Format of Datasets

-Although all the dataset are internally converted to pytorch format, you can convert the dataset format into another format so that you can use the datasets for your use case.
+Although all datasets are internally converted to the pytorch format, you can convert datasets into other formats so that you can use datasets for your own use cases.
 The converted data will be stored in the dataset's directory.
-The selectable formats are npz, [semb](https://github.com/gemslab/strucEmbedding-graphlibrary), and [planetoid](https://github.com/kimiyoung/planetoid).
+Formats that this codebase supports are npz, [semb](https://github.com/gemslab/strucEmbedding-graphlibrary), and [planetoid](https://github.com/kimiyoung/planetoid).

+An example script is following:
 ```
 python scripts/converter.py --format npz --dataset GenCAT_texas
 ```

 # Customization

-Below we describe how to customize this code base for your own research / product.
+Below we describe how to customize this codebase for your own research / product.

-## How to Support Your Own GNN model?
+## How to Support Your Own GNN models?

 Add your model class in `./models/GNN_models.py`.
 You would also need to do some minor update to **net_dict** variable, **import from GNN_models** and **parser** of the net argument in `./models/train_model.py`, so that you can specify that model with an argument.

 ## How to Prepare Your Own Dataset?

 Add your dataset class in `./models/dataset_utils.py`.
 You would also need to do some minor update to **DataLoader** function in `./models/dataset_utils.py` so that you can use the class.
 The raw data can be in any format, but after preprocessing with the dataset class, it needs to be converted to pytorch format.
-When you use GenCAT to your dataset, you would also need to add your dataset into **datasets_to_convert** list in `./scripts/run_gencat.py` so that the format will be converted to the planetoid format.
+When you use GenCAT to create your datasets, you would also need to add your dataset into **datasets_to_convert** list in `./scripts/run_gencat.py` so that the format will be converted to the planetoid format.

 ## How to Tune Hyperparameters?

-We use third party service, cometml, to tune hyperparameters with grid search algorithm.
+We use third party service, [cometml](https://www.comet.ml/site/), to tune hyperparameters with a grid search algorithm.
 If you choose the same way, follow the instructions below.

 1. Set all parameters to **parser** in `./models/train_model.py`.
 2. Write all the parameters to be explored into a json file({YOUE_MODEL}.json) and set it in `./configs/parameter_search/`.